General form of effective operators from hidden sectors: Summary and Outlook

 In the case of the Higgs portal, we find that two independent dimension-six terms are generated, one of which has a sign that, under certain conditions, is restricted by the requirement that the dynamics in the hidden sector be causal and unitary.
 In the case of the neutrino portal, for a single generation of SM fermions and assuming that the hidden sector does not violate lepton number, a unique dimension-six operator is generated.
 For the hypercharge portal, again a unique dimension-six operator is generated.
 For both the neutrino and hypercharge portals, under certain conditions, the signs of the coefficients of these operators are fixed by the requirement that the hidden sector be causal and unitary.
 Our results for the general forms of the operators and their signs are in agreement with the results for the corresponding portals in the minimal hidden sector models considered in Ref.~\cite{deBlas:2017xtg}.

 For each portal, we have discussed the experimental implications of the leading operators.
 Translating the operators in question into the Warsaw basis, we have numerically evaluated the constraints on them from EWPO, Higgs measurements, and diboson production data.
 We find that there is no significant preference for a hidden sector coupled via the Higgs, neutrino or hypercharge portals over the SM.
+In Fig.~\ref{fig:global} we present a summary plot showing $\Delta \chi^2$ as a function of Wilson coefficients of the Higgs, neutrino, and hypercharge portal operators for a matching scale $\Lambda=1\tev$.
+In this plot, the shaded region is excluded for some range of scaling dimensions by the positivity considerations discussed above, and we have employed flat priors for the Monte-Carlo analysis.